 - The term "SFA" is used in this guidance to be more clear and simple.
-(Please see footnote 1 for detailed explanation.) - U.S. Department of Education requires each State educational agency (SEA) to negotiate an indirect cost methodology for any "LEA" under its jurisdiction that requests one.
+(Please see footnote 1 for detailed explanation.) - LEA in this context refers to nonpublic schools and private entities that have SFAs.
 Therefore, the term "LEA" and "SFA" will be used in the remainder of this section.